unchartedsoftware/aperture-tiles/docs/src/docs/development/advanced/graph-tiling/readme.md

 # Set the edge weights as the binning value
 oculus.binning.value.field=v

-# Define the projection (x/y crossplot) over which to draw the nodes and
+# Define the projection (x/y cross-plot) over which to draw the nodes and
 # manually specify the min/max bounds
 oculus.binning.projection.type=areaofinterest
 oculus.binning.projection.autobounds=false